• Accelerated Reader

 • Courses offered at Colleges of Further Education

-Academic Subjects The subjects offered at different colleges will vary but most will offer a wide choice and all will offer English and maths.
+Academic Subjects The subjects offered at different colleges will vary but most will offer a wide choice and all will offer English and Maths.

 Vocational Subjects are academic courses directly related to an aspect of employment such as Business, IT, Engineering or Health and Social Care and can lead to a large variety of different types of work, apprenticeships or university courses.